 Just from reading the title of this post, I’d be willing to bet that some of you are already shaking your head.
 We’ve all heard the old adage, “don’t mix friendship and business” and that’s generally good advice.
 Some people will go as far as to say that the easiest way to lose a friend is to go into business with them.

 Yes, there is some truth to it all, but believe it or not, good partnerships are actually possible.
 Sometimes it can even result in a good deal of synergy.

-Going into business with a good friend is appealing because you’re in it together.
-The added benefit there is that you learn from them, they learn from you, and you both learn more about how to run that business.
+Going into business with a good friend can appealing because you’re in it together.
+The added benefit here is that you learn from them, they learn from you, and you both likely learn faster and more efficiently about how to run that business.

-These are all good reasons, but really, the best reason to have a friend as a business partner is the most important aspect of a partnership, TRUST.
+The previous are all good reasons, but really, the best reason to have a friend as a business partner is the most important aspect of a partnership, TRUST.
 When you partner with a friend, if it’s a true friend, that trust has already been established.

-Now, admittedly, these ventures are not without occasional issues.
-But we’ve been able to navigate past those and the business relationship has been strengthened because of it.
+Now, admittedly, these ventures have not always gone perfectly smoothly and are not without occasional issues.
+But we’ve been able to navigate past those (knock on wood) and the business relationships and friendships have been strengthened because of it.

 So, if you’re considering going into business with a friend, here are some tips I’ve picked up through my own experiences:

 This can be in the form of an LLC or legal entity.
 It is extremely important to talk through all the logistics of your partnership – dissolution, addition, what if someone wants out, etc. If a problem arises, everything will already have been outlined and agreed upon on paper, so conflicts and misunderstandings are much more easily resolved.